 In the Dual Mode, each note is played by a separate voice which is complemented by a second voice with an altered pitch and amplitude.
 This mode thus effectively reduces the maximum number of concurrently playing voices to eight.
-The pitch of the complemented voice can be adjusted by the Detune knob while the amplitude is controlled by the Co-Volume slider on the Effects screen ††.
+The pitch of the complemented voice can be adjusted by the Detune knob while the amplitude is controlled by the Co-Volume slider on the Effects screen is

-In the Mono Mode, all voices are dedicated to playing one note, each of them slightly detuned by an amount derived from the Detune knob.
+In the Mono Mode, all voices are dedicated to playing one note, each of them slightly detuned by an amount derived from the Detune knob and panned (evenly spread across the stereo space).

 The number of available voices can be reduced using the Voices slider on the Effects screen iii, which when reduced to a single voice makes Vector act as a monophonic synthesizer.
 The Glide knob controls the portamento time (i.e. the amount of time it takes to change the oscillator pitch between two overlapping notes).